-In addition to the TAHC's statewide surveillance and movement requirements for exotic CWD susceptible species, hunters should be aware of Texas' CWD Containment and Surveillance Zones.
-All exotic CWD susceptible species, 16 months of age or older, that are hunter harvested in a zone shall be tested for CWD.
+Prior to harvesting, hunters should be aware of CWD Containment and Surveillance Zone locations in Texas.
+Within these zones, all exotic CWD susceptible species that are hunter harvested shall be tested for CWD.
 In addition, no part of a CWD susceptible species carcass may be removed from the property unless additional carcass requirements are met.
-Furthermore, no carcass may be moved from a zone unless accompanied by a TPWD-issued-check-station receipt, which is required during the operation of the mandatory TPWD check stations.
+No carcass may be moved from a zone unless accompanied by a TPWD-issued-check-station receipt, which is required during the operation of the mandatory TPWD check stations.
 As an alternative to the TPWD check stations, you may contact a TAHC Certified CWD Post Mortem Sample Collector.